thinkshout/thinkshout/blog/_posts/2014-10-20-creating-dynamic-menus-in-jekyll.md

 Generating the parent page link is straightforward since you already have the ```base_url``` and know the name of the file will be ```index.html```, so I'll spare you the walkthrough.

 ##Roundup
 Although Jekyll is a static site generator, you have all you need when the site is being built to achieve dynamically generated menus without writing a custom plugin.
-Although it requires some leg-work up front, this solution allows a CMS-like user experience for content managers without the performace overhead of the CMS.
+Although it requires some legwork up front, this solution creates a CMS-like user experience for content managers without the performace overhead of the CMS.

 That said, after building a dynamic menu system for a platform that does not include one, I'll never take the ease and value of Drupal's menu system for granted again.